sarobinson2011/cheat_sheets/README.md

         git config user.name "sarobinson2011"
         git config user.email "sarobinson2011@gmail.com"
         git add .
-        git status
+			rm -rf contracts/.git
+			(use this if you can't git add --> removes the .git file that Foundry automatically creates) git status
         (if you forgot to gitignore .env then): git git rm –cached .env